India tells Canada to withdraw dozens of diplomatic staff | CBC News

 Ties between 2 countries have deteriorated since PM accused India of involvement in death of Canadian

+Prime Minister Justin Trudeau said his government is "not looking to escalate" a diplomatic row with New Delhi, but declined to say whether Canada would match India's decision to ask for the removal 41 Canadian diplomats.

-India has told Canada that it must repatriate 41 diplomats by Oct.
-10, the Financial Times reported on Tuesday.
+Trudeau made the comments on his way into the Liberal caucus meeting in Ottawa on Tuesday, hours after India told Canada that it must repatriate 41 diplomats by Oct.
+10, according to a story first published in the Financial Times earlier in the day.

-Ties between India and Canada have deteriorated in recent weeks after Prime Minister Justin Trudeau announced there were "credible allegations" of Indian involvement in the assassination of Sikh independence activist Hardeep Singh Nijjar.

-The Financial Times, citing people familiar with the Indian demand, said India had threatened to revoke the diplomatic immunity of those diplomats told to leave who remained after Oct.
+The newspaper, citing people familiar with the Indian demand, said India had threatened to revoke the diplomatic immunity of those diplomats told to leave who remained after Oct.
 10.

+Asked if his government would retaliate by asking India to remove diplomats based in Canada, Trudeau insisted his government would try to keep working with New Delhi.

+"We're not looking to escalate, as I've said, we're going to be doing the work that matters in continuing to have constructive relations with India through this extremely difficult time," Trudeau said.

+Ties between India and Canada have deteriorated in recent weeks, after Trudeau announced there were "credible allegations" of Indian involvement in the assassination of Sikh independence activist Hardeep Singh Nijjar.

-Canada has 62 diplomats in India, and India had said that the total should be reduced by 41, the newspaper said.
+Canada has 62 diplomats in India, and India had said that the total should be reduced by 41, the Financial Times report said.

+Arindam Bagchi, spokesperson for India's Ministry of External Affairs, said late last month that New Delhi had "informed the Canadian government that there should be parity in strength and rank equivalence in our mutual diplomatic presence."

+"Their numbers here are very much higher than ours in Canada," said Bagchi.

 The Indian and Canadian foreign ministries did not immediately respond to requests for comment.